terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_attach_interface_v2.html.markdown

 }
 ```

 ## Argument Reference

 The following arguments are supported:

+* `region` - (Optional) The region in which to create the interface attachment.
+    If omitted, the `region` argument of the provider is used.
+Changing this
+    creates a new attachment.

 * `instance_id` - (Required) The ID of the Instance to attach the Port or Network to.